NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

   ...

-To launch reward model training, you must start with a pretrained or SFT trained model.
-For this section we will use the SFT model trained in the previous step to train the reward model.
+To launch reward model training, you must start with a pretrained or SFT-trained model.
+For this section, we will use the SFT model trained in the previous step to train the reward model.

 .. tab-set::

     .. tab-item:: Terminal
         :sync: key3

-         To run reward model training on the terminal directly
+         To run reward model training on the terminal directly:

          .. code-block:: bash